Choosing the right resume format is important because it helps you present your career story in a way that aligns with the job you’re after.

 PRO TIP: For your email address, avoid using outdated providers (like Yahoo or AOL) or overly casual names (like surferdude123@gmail.com).

-2. Resume headline
+2. Include a resume headline

 A resume headline quickly tells me who you are and what you specialize in.
 This is invaluable when I’m scanning dozens of resumes.